Thursday, January 29, 2009

 We have a variety of digital cameras.
 With three cameras, it is realistic to have a group of 20 students work on a project within one forty-two minute class period.
 Since starting the project, I purchased memory cards for two additional cameras.
 We now have five cameras for projects.

 I started the students off with some questions to set the stage: how many students have used a digital camera, how many have their own camera, and what rules they had for using a digital camera.
+They were pretty clear in knowing that they should keep fingers off the lens, stand still, and place the camera strap around their wrist or over their neck.

 I had prepared three simple slides to be displayed while I gave them some additional hints for our cameras.
 The first slide allowed me to discuss how close one should stand to the person or object there are photographing.
 Most of the students realized that you could get too close.

+Their teacher had the fifth grade students bring their dioramas down to the computer lab.
+They left them on the floor in the hall.
 Using one of the dioramas, I gave them a visual demonstration of how close I wanted them to be to the object.
 This led to a discussion of the macro feature of digital cameras.
 I had taken a close-up photo of the button on one of our cameras for the image at the beginning of this post.
 It helped me to describe the macro icon on our cameras.

 Students Teaching Students